 Source of Contest Award Amounts

-WAPOA has again this year applied for a grant available through the Community Partners Grant Program provided by Crow Wing SWCD.
-Crow Wing SWCD is funded by the Clean Water Land & Legacy Amendment that Minnesota voters passed in 2008.
-WAPOA also will provide contest funds if needed.
+WAPOA has again this year applied for and received a grant available through the Community Partners Grant Program provided by Crow Wing SWCD.
+The Crow Wing SWCD grant is funded by the Clean Water, Land, and Legacy Amendment, Clean Water Fund.